Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Balance quantitative and qualitative data: Use separate sections for different types of feedback.
 Rating scales provide standardized data that can be compared across managers, while open-ended questions reveal the specific behaviors and situations that numbers cannot capture.

-As a feedback software, Teamflect collects and integrates upward feedback directly in the review cycle.
+As a employee feedback software, Teamflect collects and integrates upward feedback directly in the review cycle.
 Managers receive consolidated insights without seeing individual responses, which protects anonymity while delivering actionable information.

 Step 4: Conduct Leadership Performance Reviews